Muhammad-Ashraf9/PD/C#/C#-Day9.md

 >
 > - `Func` is used when the method returns a value
 > - `Action` is used when the method does not return a value
-> - `Predicate` is used when the method returns a boolean value
+> - `Predicate` is used when the method returns a boolean value and take exactly one value

 ```cs
 //main